amperity/amperity-docs/amperity_datagrid/source/destination_meta_ads_manager.rst

           :class: no-scaled-link
      - **Custom audiences**

-       Send :ref:`custom audiences <destination-meta-ads-manager-custom-audiences>` to help find people who already know about or have engaged with your brand.
+       Send :ref:`custom audiences <destination-meta-ads-manager-custom-audiences>` to |destination-name| to help find people who already know about or have engaged with your brand.
 Use custom audiences for re-marketing, finding potential repeat customers, and finding lookalike audiences that can be activated from Facebook, Facebook Messenger, Instagram, and WhatsApp.

        The |ext_facebook_marketing_api|, specifically the |ext_facebook_marketing_api_replace_users|, is used to send custom audiences.